arpit2297/Collision-Detection-using-Quad-Trees/README.md

 # Examples:

 In these examples, collisions are shown in red.
+The grids are visual representations of the quad tree that is dynamically built using the data points at runtime.

 ## Example 1
 ![alt text](https://github.com/arp001/Collision-Detection-using-Quad-Trees/blob/cd-qd/80fps200objs.gif)